hsongxa/parallel-mesh-partitioner/README.md

 ### Usage

 The source code contains header files only.
 Example usage of the code can be found in `/test`.
 To build the tests, go to the folder and run **`make`**.
+On systems with different compilers or MPI implementations, change the `makefile` accordingly before running **`make`**.

 To run the tests, do `mpirun -n <number of processes> ./test`.